Nofre/RGBed/README.md

 ## TODO
 - Alarms
 - Improve FFT modes
-- Create 3D case model and print it

 ## Licence
 All code under MIT licence except the files which have another licence specified on them.